DLR-RM/BlenderProc/README.md

 ## First step

-Now head on to the [examples](examples) and check the README there: get some basic understanding of the config files, start exploring our examples and get a gist about the power of BlenderProc.
+Now head on to the [examples](examples) and check the README there: get some basic understanding of the config files, start exploring our examples and get an idea about the power of BlenderProc.

 ## Source Code